MetPX/sarracenia/doc/sr_subscribe.1.rst

 suppress_duplicates <off|on|999> (default: off)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When **suppress_duplicates** (also **cache** ) is set to a non-zero value, each new message
+When **suppress_duplicates** (also **cache** ) is set to a non-zero time interval, each new message
-is compared against previous ones received, to see if it is a duplicate.
-If the message is
+is compared against ones received within that interval, to see if it is a duplicate.
-considered a duplicate, it is skipped.
+Duplicate are not processed further.
 What is a duplicate?
 A file with the same name (including
 parts header) and checksum.
 Every *hearbeat* interval, a cleanup process looks for files in the
 cache that have not been referenced in **cache** seconds, and deletes them, in order to keep
 the cache size limited.
 Different settings are appropriate for different use cases.

+A raw integer interval is in seconds, if the suffix m,h,d,w
+are used, then the interval is in minutes, hours, days, or weeks.
+After the interval expires
+the contents are dropped, so duplicates separate by a large enough interval will get through.
+A value of 1d (day) or 1w (week) can be appropriate.

 **Use of the cache is incompatible with the default *parts 0* strategy**, one must specify an
 alternate strategy.
 One must use either a fixed blocksize, or always never partition files.